maheshdhoran/smart-book/README.md

 2. Install the required dependencies by running `bundle install`.
 3. Install the Node.js dependencies by running `npm install` in the `book-ui` directory.

+## Environment Variables

+Refer to `.env.example` for understanding the required environment variables:

+1. `MONGODB_URI`: This variable is used to specify the MongoDB connection string.
+2. `API_KEY`: This variable is used to specify the OpenAI API key.

 ## Usage

 1. Start the Rails server by running `rails s`.